 Power and Runtime

 The Tool AA2.0 Ti can be powered by AA sized cells, of all available chemistry.
 That is, primary alkaline cells, NiMH cells (aka Eneloops), or 14500 cells.
 I tested the light with the two cells below.
+Note that those are both button tops – button tops are required!
+There is physical prevention for flat tops on the head end of the light.

 Though during testing, the Eneloop above did give some issues – The light flickered madly with that Eneloop, but with another NiMH cell (this time a LADDA from IKEA) the light worked fine.
 If you experience flicker, try a different cell.
 (Flicker was almost certainly an issue with the cell not the light, as my charger also reported negative things about the cell above.)